micmejia/bible-dump/AMPC/Luke/Luke 15.md

-And he said to him, Your brother has come, and your father has killed [^n]that [wheat-]fattened calf, because he has received him back safe and well.
+And he said to him, Your brother has come, and your father has killed that [wheat-]fattened calf, because he has received him back safe and well.